ManuelRevuelto/ManuelRevuelto/README.md

 Hello  my name is Manuel Revuelto and...

-- 🔍 I’m currently unemployed
+- 🔍 I’m currently working
-- 📚 I’m studying a cybersecurity specialization degree at CPIFP Los Enlaces
 - 📫 How to reach me: manu.revuelto1111@gmail.com